bakpakin/Fennel/setup.md

 load further files) then compiling Fennel code to Lua during the build process and including the Lua output in the application may be easier.

+There are so many ways to distribute your code that we can't cover them all here; please [see the wiki page on distribution for details](https://github.com/bakpakin/Fennel/wiki/Distribution).

 ### Embedding the Fennel compiler in a Lua application